Museums By Candlelight

 (Open from 10 a.m. until 5 p.m.)

-- View an exhibit of model trains, both in the lobby and in the Maryland Room.
+- View an assortment of exhibits on the first floor and at the Maryland Room:

 - Hear holiday music on the harp and flugelhorn (1- 2 p.m.)

 - Chat with writers from noon until 4 p.m. at the annual Local Author Showcase featuring regional authors and their books.
 Authors include: Bruce R. Gourley: "Ephemera: The Civil War Papers of Private James Bruckner"; Bob O'Connor: "The Life of Abraham Lincoln as President" and "The U.S. Colored Troops at Andersonville Prison"; Walton Stowell: "Hopper's Furry Tale"; Jim Rada: ”Echoes of War Drums” and “Beyond the Battlefield:”; Sally Sites Thomas ”The Ties of the Past, The Gettysburg Diaries of Salome Myers Stewart” and Eileen Conklin “Exile to Sweet Dixie: The Story of Euphemia Goldsborough, Confederate Nurse & Smuggler”, “Women at Gettysburg 1863, Revisited” and “Journal of Women's Civil War History.
 Volume 2.”

 - Experience this historic house, beautifully appointed for the holiday.

 154 W. Patrick Street, Frederick

 - Tour the house and view some of Barbara's most important possessions.

 - Read the poem that made Barbara and Frederick famous.

 - Learn why the poem caused so much controversy, which still continues today.